sparky-raccoon/grideye-teensy-3.1/README.txt

 2. Download Teensyduino.
 Teensyduino: https://www.pjrc.com/teensy/td_download.html
 3. Load the sketch grid-eye.ino in Arduino.
-4. Follow the schema, and connect your Teensy to your computer.
-Verify that Arduino IDE recognizes it ('Tools').
+4. Follow the scheme, and connect your Teensy to your computer.
+Verify that Arduino IDE recognizes it (Menubar>'Tools').
-5. Implement the sketch.
+5. Implement the code.
 6. Data can be shown with Arduino serial monitoring.

 # Processing.